 - a.
 Basic Requirement.
 Pieces mailed at Regular, Enhanced Carrier Route, Nonprofit, and Nonprofit Enhanced Carrier Route prices are subject to minimum per piece prices when they weigh no more than 3.3 ounces (0.2063 pound). - b.
-In applying the minimum per piece prices, a mailpiece is categorized as either a letter or a nonletter, based on whether the piece meets the letter-size standard in 201.1.1.1, Dimensional Standards for Letters, without regard to placement of the address on the piece, except under these conditions: - 1.
-If the piece meets both the definition of a letter in 201.1.1.1 and the definition of an automation flat in 301.3.0, the piece may be prepared and entered at an automation flat price. - If the piece is prepared for automation letter prices, address placement is used to determine the length when applying the size standards and aspect ratio requirements to qualify for automation letter prices under 201.3.0, Physical Standards for Machinable and Automation Letters and Cards.
-For this purpose, the length is considered to be the dimension parallel to the address. - 3.
-Pieces mailed as Customized MarketMail under 705.1.0 must pay the prices in 705.1.2 and must not exceed 3.3 ounces.
+In applying the minimum per piece prices, a mailpiece is categorized as a letter based on whether the piece meets the letter-size standard in 201.1.0, without regard to placement of the address on the piece, except under these conditions: - 1.
+If the piece meets both the definition of a letter in 201.1.1.1 and the definition of an automation flat in 301.3.0, the piece may be prepared and entered at an automation flat price. - 2.
+Pieces mailed as Customized MarketMail under 705.1.0 must pay Regular or Nonprofit Standard Mail 5-digit nonentry prices for Not Flat-Machinable pieces and must not exceed 3.3 ounces. - c.
+Individual prices.

-c.
-Individual Prices.
 There are separate minimum per piece prices for each subclass (Regular, Enhanced Carrier Route, Nonprofit, and Nonprofit Enhanced Carrier Route) and within each subclass for the type of mailing and the level of presort within each mailing.
+Except for Customized MarketMail pieces, discounted per piece prices also may be claimed for destination entry mailings (destination network distribution center (DNDC), destination sectional center facility (DSCF), and destination delivery unit (DDU)) under 346.
+DDU prices are available only for mail entered at Enhanced Carrier Route or Nonprofit Enhanced Carrier Route prices.
+See 1.0 for individual per piece prices.